 How to Know If Your Company Needs a Hiring Freeze

-For HR departments, it can impact workforce planning, talent acquisition, and employee morale.
-Hiring freezes require HR to balance operational needs while navigating and managing the existing personnel effectively.
+Hiring freezes can cut immediate employee costs, though teams with existing vacancies will need to reallocate work to existing staff instead.
+For HR departments, a hiring freeze can impact workforce planning, talent acquisition, and employee morale.
+Hiring freezes require HR to balance operational needs while effectively navigating and managing existing personnel.

 - Partial: This hiring freeze only applies to non-essential roles, with key ones still being filled.
 This may continue until things get back on track again.